kimrem/PipelineProject/README.md

 ## Project Plan

 * A link to a Trello board for the project: https://trello.com/b/dWyJ3CJH/pipelineproject
-* The spreadsheet will be uploaded as document as file
+* The spreadsheet will be uploaded as document as Excel file

 ## Instructions